tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC.md

 available with basic Xorg and xfce packages installed), Touchpad, Keyboard (Fn keys not working).

-Note:Since kernel 3.0, you may need to blacklist the "bcma" module for Wifi to work!
-If iwconfig does not list your wireless card, this means you.
-See Broadcom_wireless#Wi-Fi_card_does_not_work_or_show_up_since_kernel_upgrade_.28brcmsmac.29.

 Things that need work: Audio, Fn keys, Power management.

 Installation